What is Cash Flow?

 1. Don’t wait to send invoices:

-- Follow up promptly: If payment is not received within the specified timeframe, don’t be afraid to follow up with a friendly reminder.
-Many customers simply forget to pay or get bogged down in other tasks, so a gentle nudge can be very effective.
+If payment is still overdue after the specified time frame, don’t be afraid to issue a polite reminder.
+Many customers just forget to pay or become preoccupied with other obligations, so a gentle reminder can be very effective.

 2. Adjust your inventory as needed: